Wednesday, April 20, 2011

 When an accident floods the city with injured and Takers start disappearing from the Healers' League, Nya’s talent is suddenly in demand.
 This is the result of the inciting event, meant to show escalating stakes.
 I also wanted to show that something bigger was going on, and that Nya was about to be sucked into it, as this is the core conflict of the novel.
 But what she’s asked to do with her healing ability feels as wrong as fish with feet.
 More voice, more character, showing that Nya is morally opposed to what she's being asked to do.
 Escalating stakes yet again.
 That is, until her sister Tali goes missing — then walking fish don’t sound so bad after all.
 Now that her sister is in trouble, she's considering what she's morally opposed to.
 Another major plot point of the book, especially for Nya's internal conflict.
 It also ups the stakes one more time, both internally and externally.
 Because finding Tali means taking on the League, and to do something that stupid she’ll need what only her “useless skill” can get her.
 More conflict and stakes, and what Nya has to do to win.
 She has to take on one of the most powerful groups in the city, doing something she doesn't think is right to save her sister (showing internal conflict as well as external).
 And that objectionable thing involves her pain shifting ability.
 I hoped that the evil implication of what that might be would be intriguing enough to make an agent want to know more.
 As her papa used to say, principles are a bargain at any price, but how many will Nya have to sell to get Tali back alive?
 More voice and character, and it also show more stakes.
 Tali's life, Nya's principles.
 Books usually have happy endings, so I don't think anyone will wonder if Nya wins or not.
 But she's going to pay a price to win here, and the real question is how much of one.
 So the final line isn't a yes or no question, but one that hopefully piques curiosity.

 And because I know writers love stats: I sent this query to seven agents and pitched one in person.
-This earned me one manuscript request, four page requests, one "no" that said I'd no doubt find success elsewhere (the book just wasn't for them), one form reject and one no reply.
+This earned me one manuscript request, four partial requests (three of which turned into full manuscript requests), one "no" that said I'd no doubt find success elsewhere (the book just wasn't for them), one form rejection, and one no reply.

 So that's it.
 A query by design.